AaquibCodes/Analytics_Projects/EDA using SQL/Readme.md

     set price = 12977
     where price = 0; -- ALL clean now !!!

-### We have now cleaned the data and are ready for the analysis!!!!
+### We have now cleaned the data and are ready for the analysis!!!! :tada: :tada:

 ***==========================================================================================***